Breach of promise: England and Wales

 In England and Wales until 1970 a woman whose fiancé broke off their engagement could sue him for breach of promise, whilst a woman was permitted to change her mind without penalty.
-The last prominent case was in 1969, when Eva Haraldsted sued George Best, a prominent footballer, for breach of promise.
+The last prominent case was in 1969, when Eva Haraldsted sued George Best, a footballer, for breach of promise.
+However, the case never reached trial; instead, Haraldsted received a settlement of £500.
 England and Wales undertook legal reforms in 1970 that generally made property disputes related to engagements to be handled like property disputes between married couples.

 On 1 January 1971 the tort was abolished in England and Wales by section 1 of the Law Reform (Miscellaneous Provisions) Act 1970.

-Asia
+Hong Kong

 In Hong Kong, similar to the situation in England and Wales, engagements to marry are not enforceable at law by legislation, damages for distress caused and reliance on the breach of promise are claimable, if the plaintiff suffers sufficiently serious consequences in light of the specific circumstances, for instance in Cheung Suk Man v So Shek Keung [1965] HKLR 485.

+India

 In 2019, the Supreme Court of India ruled that sex on false promise of marriage constitutes rape.